After having ECMO

 Scarring

 Some people get lumps with a pulse in them (pseudoaneurysms).
 This is when the wall of a blood vessel is injured and the leaking blood collects in the surrounding tissue.
 You are more likely to get a pseudoaneurysm if you had a tube in an artery.
-A specialist in blood vessels (a vascular surgeon) needs to examine you urgently.
+A specialist in blood vessels (vascular surgeon) needs to examine you urgently.

 Contact a GP for an urgent appointment if:

-• you notice a small bulge (lump) under the skin near where we put in the tube and this has a pulse (the area may feel like it's throbbing)
+• you notice a small bulge (lump) under the skin near where we put in the tube, and this has a pulse (the area may feel like it's throbbing)

 Bleeding

-Emotional (psychological) wellbeing and mental health
+Emotional (psychological) wellbeing

 Other problems